Google

 The feasts and parties of the local gentry

-Did not much appeal to our young dandy.
+Did not appeal to his personality.

 He used to flee their noisy chatter,